robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 returned as a list of strings in the `same format as with dynamic libraries`__, and documentation must be returned `as a string`__.

-Starting from Robot Framework 2.6.2, remote servers can also provide `general library documentation`__ to be used when generating documenation with `libdoc`_ tool.
+Remote servers can also provide `general library documentation`__ to be used when generating documenation with `libdoc`_ tool

 __ `Getting keyword arguments`_
 __ `Getting keyword documentation`_